visten92/PINN/README.md

 # PINN
-A Physics Informed Neural Network Implementation for the solution of Burgers Equation in Tensorflow 2 - Keras
+A Physics Informed Neural Network Implementation for Burgers Equation in Tensorflow 2 - Keras